-Musculoskeletal disorders are among the most prevalent medical problems in the U.S. According to the Bureau of Labor Statistics (BLS), musculoskeletal disorders involving the back accounted for about 40 percent of all work-related musculoskeletal disorders.
+WMSDs are among the most prevalent work-related medical problems across the country.
+According to the Bureau of Labor Statistics (BLS), musculoskeletal disorders involving the back accounted for about 40 percent of all WMSDs.

 Medical costs and workers' compensation claims for serious MSDs may total $15,000 to $85,000 or more.
 It makes sense to give serious consideration to the risk factors in your workplace and the information in this course will help you do that.